-1. You will meet statutory requirements if you fully and accurately complete the notice of public rights pro forma in this document, and

-2. Publish (including publication on the smaller authority's website) the following documents, the day before the public rights period commences:

-- a. the approved Sections 1 and 2 of either Part 2 or 3, whichever is relevant to your smaller authority, of the AGAR; and - b. the completed Notice of Public Rights and Publication of Unaudited Annual Governance & Accountability Return.
-Please note that we have pre-completed it with the following suggested dates: Monday 14 June - Friday 23 July 2021.
-(The latest possible dates that comply with the statutory requirements are Thursday 1 July - Wednesday 11 August 2021); and - c. the notes which accompany the Notice (Local authority accounts: a summary of your rights).
+- 1) You will meet statutory requirements if you fully and accurately complete the notice of public rights pro forma in this document, and - 2) Publish (including publication on the smaller authority's website) the following documents, the day before the public rights period commences: - a) the approved Sections 1 and 2 of either Form 2 or 3, whichever is relevant to your smaller authority, of the AGAR; and - b) the completed Notice of Public Rights and Publication of Unaudited Annual Governance & Accountability Return.
+Please note that we have pre-completed it with the following suggested dates: Monday 5 June Friday 14 July 2023.
+(The latest possible dates that comply with the statutory requirements are Monday 3 July -Friday 11 August 2023); and - c) the notes which accompany the Notice (Local authority accounts: a summary of your rights).

-Barrowford Parish Council
+Smaller authority name: Barrowford Parish Council